Good question—I’ll start by illustrating the answer with a real story.

 We can further understand the emotional journey that needs to take place if we flip those feelings around and look at their positive counterparts e.g. fear vs courage.

-In her contribution to the book Servant Leadership in Action, author and lecturer Brené Brown explain that servant leadership and shame culture—a culture where fear and shame motivate and drive behavior—can not coexist because “the foundation of servant leadership is courage and shame breeds fear.”
+In her contribution to the book Servant Leadership in Action, author and lecturer Brené Brown explains that servant leadership and shame culture—a culture where fear and shame motivate and drive behavior—can not coexist because “the foundation of servant leadership is courage and shame breeds fear.”

 Step #2: Build self-awareness and emotional intelligence